microsoft/azuredevopslabs/labs/vstsextend/azuredevopsprojectdotnet/readme.md

 1. Under your build pipeline name, select **History**.
 You see an audit trail of your recent changes for the build.
 Azure DevOps keeps track of any changes made to the build definition and allows you to compare versions.

 1. Select **Triggers**.
-The Azure DevOps project automatically created a CI trigger, and every commit to the repository initiates a new build.
+The Azure DevOps project automatically created a CI trigger and every commit to the repository initiates a new build.
 You can optionally choose to include or exclude branches from the CI process.

    ![triggers](images/triggers.png)

-1. Select **Retention**.
-Depending on your scenario, you can specify policies to keep or remove a certain number of builds.

 1. Select **Releases** under **Pipelines** section.